yochaigal/cairn/monsters/chimera.md

 ---
 # Chimera
 9 HP, 14 STR, bite (d6+d6+d6, blast)
-• Three-headed flying monstrosities, hybrid of lion, goat, and dragon
+• Three-headed flying monstrosities, hybrid of lion, goat, and dragon.
-• The draconic head breaths fire in a cone for d10 damage
+• The draconic head breaths fire in a cone for d10 damage.
+.